DavidMagda/classExercisesF18/06.unusualDatatypes/README.md

 ```
 // In JS, variables that store objects are references.
 let o1 = new SomeClass(); // o1 is now a reference to an object
 let o2 = o1; // There are now two references to the same object, NOT two objects.
-This is "aliasing".
 ```
 ## 3. Your PL's features related to global data and/or access routines.